ARTbio/GalaxyKickStart/roles/cloud_setup/README.md

-This role it primarily used to build Galaxy Standalone cloud images.
+This role is primarily used to build Galaxy Standalone cloud images.

 Due to the way the overall playbook and included roles are written, using this role is a multi-step process.
 Each of the runs can be invoked with the